teidesu/zenly-proto/README.md

 This repo contains reverse-engineered and re-created from scratch `.proto` files for interacting with Zenly.

-They are pretty incomplete, but basic functions do work.
+They are pretty incomplete (particularly, there are almost no enums), but basic functions do work and are described below.

 ## Table of Contents